tim-zhong/draw-and-load/README.md

 # draw-and-load

-Add a drawing animation to your page when it's loaded.
+Add a drawing animation to your webpage when it's loaded.

 [Demo Here](https://github.com/tim-zhong/draw-and-load/demo/)
 ## Installation